AutoSys date_conditions vs run_window: The 2 Rules Engineers Miss

 run_window — the execution window

 run_window defines the hours during which a job is permitted to run.
-It works differently depending on job type:
+It works differently depending on job type.

 For CMD jobs: If the job starts and is still running when the window closes, AutoSys raises a max_run_alarm (if configured) but doesn't automatically kill it — term_run_time does that.
+The window is advisory: a polite suggestion, not a hard stop.

 /* File Watcher: only detects files between 8 AM and 6 PM */ insert_job: watch_for_feed job_type: FW watch_file: /data/feeds/FEED_*.dat watch_interval: 30 min_file_size: 1024 machine: file-server owner: batch run_window: "08:00 - 18:00" /* CMD job: must complete within overnight batch window */ insert_job: nightly_reconcile job_type: CMD command: /scripts/reconcile.sh machine: finance-server owner: batch date_conditions: 1 days_of_week: all start_times: "23:00" run_window: "23:00 - 05:30" /* window for job execution */ term_run_time: 390 /* hard kill after 6.5 hours */